Palestrina: Main sights

-Culture
+Famous residents

-Palestrina was the home town of the 3rd-century Roman writer Aelian, and of the great 16th-century composer Giovanni Pierluigi da Palestrina.
+Palestrina was the home town of the 3rd-century Roman writer Aelian, and of the 16th-century composer Giovanni Pierluigi da Palestrina.

 Thomas Mann spent some time there in 1895 and, two years later, during the long harsh summer of 1897, he stayed over again, with his brother Heinrich Mann, in a sojourn that provided the backdrop, nearly half a century later, for Adrian Leverkühn's pact with the Devil in Mann's novel Doktor Faustus.

 In popular culture

 In Inferno, Dante makes reference to advice given by Guido da Montefeltro to Pope Boniface VIII to entice the surrender of Palestrina in 1298 by offering the Colonna family an amnesty.
 The amnesty was never intended be honored, and instead Palestrina was razed to the ground.

 In Voltaire's novel Candide a woman claims to be the daughter of Pope Urban X and the Princess of Palestrina.

-A fictional account of the action at Palestrina in 1849 appears in Geoffrey Trease's novel Follow My Black Plume.
+A fictional account of Garibaldi's 1849 action at Palestrina appears in Geoffrey Trease's novel Follow My Black Plume.